-In the February 2016 report of Worldwide Threat Assessment of the US Intelligence Community prepared by James Clapper, Director of National Intelligence, “Genome Editing” was listed as a potential natural security threat outlined under Weapons of Mass Destruction and Proliferation.
+In the February 2016 report of Worldwide Threat Assessment of the US Intelligence Community prepared by James Clapper, former Director of National Intelligence, “Genome Editing” was listed as a potential natural security threat outlined under Weapons of Mass Destruction and Proliferation.

 Genetic watchdog groups like EcoNexus and ETC Group caution that gene editing can be misused.
 CRISPR could give rise to a new generation of bioweapons through the engineering of new pathogens or serve as inspiration for bioterrorists.
 If an insect can carry and deliver toxins, this technology could be weaponized by rogue groups.

 Defense Advanced Research Projects Agency (DARPA), an agency of the Department of Defense, is already preparing for such scenarios and developing antidotes as they work to find solutions that could reverse harmful gene drive effects.

 Jennifer Doudna is widely credited with inventing the original CRISPR technology alongside her colleague Emmanuelle Charpentier, now Director of the Max Planck Institute of Infection Biology in Berlin.
 The two scientists filed their first patent with the US Patent and Trademark Office (USPTO) in May 2012.
 In August 2012, Doudna and Charpentier published what is considered the first academic paper on CRISPR-Cas9 in the journal Science.

 Six months later, the Eli and Edythe L. Broad Institute of MIT and Harvard filed patents with the USPTO for the use of CRISPR-Cas9 as a means of modifying the DNA sequences of eukaryotic cells, a procedure developed by molecular biologist Feng Zhang, PhD.